chipzx92/DataEngineeringI320/docs/syllabus.md

 Peoples and communities who have been or have become a part of these lands and territories in Texas, here on Turtle Island.

-## Course Objectives
-Learn fundamental concepts of data engineering.
-Be able to apply the principles used in class to build a simple data pipeline and visualize the data.
-Prepare students for careers as data professionals.

 ## Computing Resources
 You need a laptop with a browser to access the data visualization tool we will use.
 You will be using a virtual machine (VM) on a cloud service to do most of your work.
 The software used in this